|Rosetti, Horn Concertos, |

 Perhaps that description seems so very apt because I am listening to this disc, as I write these lines, in the congenial surrounding of a Viennese coffee house on a Sunday morning where even the banal can appear in Mozartean sugarcoating.
 Apart from Rosetti’s music decidedly not being kitsch or derivative, though, this music would put smiles on any inclined faces from Boise to Bangalore.

 Constant comparison—usually kind but patronizing—to Mozart doesn’t do justice to Rosetti because listening to good music isn’t a competition unless someone had space and time for no more than four horn concertos from the classical period.
 If you have room for at least four more, you might make them these.
-This is truly enjoyable music that can withstand focused listening but also serve well as—dare I say it—background music… it’s as if he had had morning drive-time in mind.
+This is truly enjoyable music that can withstand focused listening but would also serve well as—dare I say it—background music… it’s as if he had had morning drive-time in mind.

-Johannes Moesus who conducts the exceptionally well playing Bavarian Chamber Philharmonic on this disc recorded by Bavarian Radio 2001 and re-issued by Arte Nova, is something of a specialist with three Rosetti discs on CPO and two on MDG already to his name.
-Radek Baborak, 1994 1st prize winner at the ARD Competition, has been first hornist of the Czech Philharmonic Orchestra, solo hornist of the Munich Philharmonic, and is now the solo hornist of the Berlin Philharmonic.
+Johannes Moesus who conducts the exceptionally well playing Bavarian Chamber Philharmonic on this disc recorded by Bavarian Radio in 2001 and re-issued on Arte Nova, is something of a specialist with three Rosetti discs on CPO and two on MDG already to his name.
+Radek Baborak, 1994 1st prize winner at the ARD Competition, has been first hornist of the Czech Philharmonic Orchestra, solo hornist of the Munich Philharmonic, and is now the solo horn of the Berlin Philharmonic.
 His performance is, not surprisingly, superb.